-Start/Finish: OS Locate SD 354 966 what3words ///frantic.handrail.indulgent
+Start/Finish: OS Locate SD 354 966 What3Words ///frantic.handrail.indulgent

-This walk heads to the stunning Tarn Hows before passing through picturesque Hawkshead.
-From the hostel turn left along the road. left to Howe Farm then take the footpath on the right across a field.
-At the road bear right, then left onto a track and continue via Walker Ground to the road at Hawkshead Hill.
-Follow the road uphill, bear right at the sign to Tarn Hows, bear right again at another sign to Tarn Hows and shortly after take the footpath on the left which follows around the road.
-After a short section of road take the path to the western side of the tarn to join the Cumbria Way momentarily, and leave it onto the path at the north end of the tarn.
-Follow the track downhill to towards.
-Knipe Fold.
+This walk heads to Tarn Hows before passing through picturesque Hawkshead.
+From the hostel turn left along the road to Howe Farm then across a field and follow the path to Hawkshead Hill via Walker Ground.
+Follow the road uphill to find the footpath that runs adjacent to the road.
+After another short section of road take the path to the western side of the tarn to join the Cumbria Way for a moment.
+Leave via the path at the north end of the tarn, and follow the track downhill to towards Knipe Fold.
 Follow Skinner How Lane and pass through Hawkshead back to the hostel.